thanhphamcantho/google-search-open-in-new-tab/README.md

 How many of you using Google search! lol, funny question right?
 Yes!

-As of 2018 Dec, 90% of internet users are using Google search around the world.
+As of Nov 2018, According to The Wall Street Journal, Google handles 90% of the world's internet searches

 And one more question, How many of you right-clicking the Google search result and click Open link in new tab or Mouse centre click or Ctrl + Mouse left-click to open the Google search result in the new tab.
 I guess most of us.